SSAKIB-PU/RecoverAI/README.md

 ## 🚫 IP Usage Warning

-This repository is made public **only for demonstration and academic evaluation purposes** (e.g., MIT SUD Ventures).
+This repository is made public **only for demonstration and academic evaluation purposes** (e.g., MIT).

 All behavioral prompts, AI persona logic, and system architectures remain the **intellectual property of Sadman Sakib**.